 3. GORILLA GRIP Heavy Duty Stainless Steel Bowls 2-Pack

-- Silicone Non-Slip Base: Reduces sliding and noise
+- Silicone Bottom: Reduces sliding and noise, protecting floors.

-Compared to larger or plastic bowls, these prioritize size and stability for small pets.
-The tradeoff is limited capacity, which isn’t suitable for bigger dogs.
+Compared to larger or deeper bowls, this set focuses on accessibility and stability for smaller pets.
+The tradeoff is that they are not suitable for medium or large dogs.

 - Non-slip silicone base